aurorascharff/next14-message-box/STEPS.md

 ## Explanation

 - What we've been doing is progressively enhancing this, meaning ensuring the basic functionality works at the lowest level of resources, no javascript, then adding things on top to enhance the user experience for users with those resources available.
-By using action, useActionState, providing fallbacks, and native web.
 - Lets say your user is on a slow device or slow connection and still waiting for js to finish downloading, parsing, or executing.
-This will work before its loaded, and will make the hydration for the JS that we do want load faster, because we reduced the amount of js on the client by utilizing server component and weaving server and client.
-Now depening on the user’s situation, they will get the better experience, and always have a form that works.
+This will work before its loaded, and will make the hydration for the JS that we do want load faster, because we reduced the amount of js on the client weaving the server component and the client together.
+Now depending on the user’s situation, they will get the better experience, and always have a form that works.

 ## Replace with submitButton